hitokiri-mata/katacoda-courses/kubernetes-observability/cli-logging/step4-container-logs.md

 | `--timestamp=true`  | to show all times                     |
 | `--prefix=true` *   | to reveal the pod and container names |

+Use this ```clear```{{execute interrupt}} to break out of the streaming or press <kbd>Ctrl</kbd>+<kbd>C</kbd>.

 * The `--prefix` option has been added in the newer Kubernetes version 1.17.

-Use this ```clear```{{execute interrupt}} to break out of the streaming or press <kbd>Ctrl</kbd>+<kbd>C</kbd>.
+Use the help to get the features enabled for your version of kubectl, `kubectl logs --help`.

 ## Access Logs From Pod's Service